PediatricOpenTargets/documentation/README.md

 # Molecular Targets Platform Dev Documentation

 **WARNING:** This is the documentation for the **development** version of the Open Pediatric Cancer and Molecular Target Projects.
 Not everything discussed in this document may be currently or ever available to the public and there is no guarantee of release for anything under development.
 To see the documentation for the most current public release, please see <https://github.com/PediatricOpenTargets/documentation>.

 Under Development:

 - Methylation
-- Tumor Mutation Burden in DNA Sequencing/Small Variants
+- Tumor Mutation Burden located in the DNA Sequencing > Small Variants section
 - Incorporating RNA isoform level data in addition to gene-level data
-- CHOP DGD panel data for SNVs and fusions
+- CHOP DGD/P30 panel data for SNVs and fusions
 - TCGA RNA-seq

 ---